Galois cohomology of a number field is Koszul

 To prove these assertions, introduce the notion of the \emph{support} of an element $\alpha\in\KM_2(K)/l$, defined as the set of all valuations $y$ such that the image of~$\alpha$ in $\KM_2(K_y)/l$ is nontrivial.
 The subspace of $\KM_2(K)/l$ consisting of all the elements supported inside a set of valuations $Y$ has the dimension equal to the number of noncomplex valuations in $Y$ minus one (see~\ref{with-root}).

 Let us discuss all the quadratic monomials in our basis in the order of their increase.
 The product $\{a_p,a_{q_u}\}$ is nonzero in $\KM_2(K)/l$ and supported in $p$ and~$q_u$.
 Likewise, the product $\{a_p,a_{r'}\}$ is nontrivial and supported in $p$ and~$r'$.
 Taken together, these products generate the whole subspace of all elements supported inside the set of valuations~$p$, \ $q_u$, and~$r'$.
 Every element divisible by~$a_p$ in $\KM_2(K)/l$ is supported inside this set, hence the products $\{a_p,a_v\}$ are linear combinations of smaller monomials with respect to our ordering.
 The products $\{a_p,k_j\}$ and $\{a_p,a_{r''}\}$ vanish in $\KM_2(K)/l$.
-A product of the form $\{a_{q_{u_1}},a_{q_{u_2}}\}$, where $u_1$ and $u_2$ belong to the set of valuations~$u$, is supported inside the set of two valuations $q_{u_1}$ and $q_{u_2}$, so it is a linear combination of smaller monomials.